YonatanReuvenIsraeli/Installation-UAC-Bypass/README.md

 ## Note:
 By entering **"Your Windows Directory"\regedit.exe** it can allow a non-administrator to view the Windows Registry (you won't be able to edit the Windows Registry though).
+This will not work to bypass User Account Control for anything else other than installing a program.